tolinwei/tube-vim/README.md

      sudo apt-get install wget git
      sudo apt-get install build-essential
      ```

-     + Have Vim 7.4 with lua support (to verify this, you can ype `echo has("lua")` inside Vim then check whether the output is `1`, or you can type `vim --version` to see if `+lua` is among the list).
-A suggested way of installation is to compile from source code in the following way (similarily, the potential error would occur)
+3. Have Vim 7.4 with lua support.
+To verify this, you can type `echo has("lua")` inside Vim then check whether the output is `1`, or you can type `vim --version` to see if `+lua` is among the list.
+A suggested way of installation is to compile from source code in the following way

      ```
      wget ftp://ftp.vim.org/pub/vim/unix/vim-7.4.tar.bz2